Ouxsoft/LHTML/README.md

 + Declarative: Markup should describe document structure and other attributes rather than specify the processing that needs to be performed because it is less likely to conflict with future developments.
 + Rigorous: In order to allow markup to take advantage of the techniques available for processing, it requires rigorously defined objects like programs and databases.

-The LHTML5 standard questions the declarative axiom and replaces it as follows:
+The LHTML standard questions the declarative axiom and replaces it as follows:

 + Declarative: Markup SHOULD describe document structure and other attributes.
 Due to separation of concerns, it does not perform processing.
 However, it is processed and may contain simple instructions for the processor.
 It is up to the processor to decide if and how to interpret these instructions, and whether or not to remove or replace them with rendered content.

 A standard that aims to allow for markup to be an emergent means of web communication is needed.

 ## Purpose
-LHTML5 goal is to define an emergent markup language standard that can communicate web design.
-LHTML5 aims to empower internal web stakeholders and encourage effective communication.
+LHTML goal is to define an emergent markup language standard that can communicate web design.
+LHTML aims to empower internal web stakeholders and encourage effective communication.
 This standard is released separate from any implementation to allow the underlying technology to be swapped out.

-Using LHTML5 enables web stakeholders to describe a document in an emergent way that works for them both now and into the future.
-Developers can make their HTML5 templates easier to maintain with LHTML5.
+Using LHTML enables web stakeholders to describe a document in an emergent way that works for them both now and into the future.
+Developers can make their HTML5 templates easier to maintain with LHTML.
 Complex elements can be maintained in a single location.
 Existing elements can be enhanced.
-LHTML5 empowers non tech savvy individuals to use complex features through simple APIs.
+LHTML empowers non tech savvy individuals to use complex features through simple APIs.
 It makes it easier to perform CSS framework upgrades within code bases.

 ## Document Language
-The LHTML5 standard contains both the document language and processing standards.
+The LHTML standard contains both the document language and processing standards.
 It is the goal of the document language to communicate web design between web stakeholders.
-The document language defines the standard for an LHTML5 document (referred to as a "document").
+The document language defines the standard for an LHTML document (referred to as a "document").

 The document language's syntax is similar to HTML5 but permits additional custom elements and attributes that are used to inform the processor.
-Unlike HTML5, which describes content for the web browser, LHTML5 allows internal stakeholders to add instructions to generate dynamic pages.
+Unlike HTML5, which describes content for the web browser, LHTML allows internal stakeholders to add instructions to generate dynamic pages.

 The document MUST consist of tree elements that contain attributes.
 It is RECOMMENDED that it be well-formatted markup.
 It is RECOMMENDED that the document feature a root element (i.e. `<html>`).
 It is RECOMMENDED that all tags that are opened be closed.